 Creating stencil products

-Locate the PCB product for which you wish to create a stencil and then click on the Stencil button.
+- Locate the PCB product for which you wish to create a stencil and then click on the Stencil button to open the Stencil Creator Module.
 If you wish to create a stencil product directly from Gerber files, then click on a folder name (so that no product is selected) before clicking on the Stencil button.

-Click on the Stencil and frame data toolbar button.
-Specify the layer(s) and frame to use for the stencil.
+- On the Stencil and frame data panel, specify the layer(s) and frame to use for the stencil.

-Click on the Delete objects toolbar button and delete any unnecessary objects from the stencil data.
+- On the Delete objects panel, delete any unnecessary objects from the stencil data.